NovaCoderX/PolyNova3D/README.md

 If you are interested about how it all works, examine the scene file using a text editor.

-Requirements:
-1) PiStorm/WinUAE.
-2) 4MB of RAM.

-Configuration:
-You do not need to install any OpenGL, Mesa, Warp or SDL libraries.
-Have a look at the polynova.ini for various settings, also check the ToolTypes for further options.
-You can change the colors of the lights etc by editing the scene file using a text editor.
-Be warned that there isn't much in the way of error checking so you will just crash out if you break something in the scene file.
-The log file will output the average FPS on exit.

-W = Forward
-S = Backwards
-A = Strafe left
-D = Strafe right
-F1,F2,F3,F4 = Toggle the ceiling lights
-Escape = Quit

 Links:
 https://eab.abime.net/showthread.php?p=1702670#post1702670 (PolyNova3D thread on EAB)